ashcat > /mnt/user-data/outputs/scale-business-skid-steer-loader.html << ‘HTMLEOF’

 Write down your numbers before moving forward.
 You need a clear baseline to measure growth against.

-Not all mini skid steer loaders are the same.
-Buying the wrong size or the wrong spec slows you down instead of speeding you up.
+Not all compact machines are the same.
+Buying the wrong size or spec slows you down instead of speeding you up.
+Focus on these three factors before you purchase.

 Your attachment options depend on your machine’s hydraulic flow.
 Low-flow machines handle basic buckets and augers.
 High-flow machines run mulchers, cold planers, and hydraulic breakers.
 Buy for the attachments you plan to use in the next two years, not just today.